TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.1.5 =
+* Fixed: Category links not working correctly with pagination turned on

 = 3.1.4 =
 * Fixed: Problem with show one category at a time in AJAX mode after upgrade
 * Tested compatibility with Wordpress 3.0 Beta 1.
 No problems to report.